nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a student : `editstudent`

-Edits the details of an existing student in your student list.
+Edits the details of an existing student in your student list based on the student index.
+You have to provide the new name and/or matric number to be edited.

 Format: `editstudent STUDENT_INDEX [s/NAME] [m/MATRIC_NUM]`